Introduction to Sustainable Food

 We also believe that access to fresh, healthy produce should be available to everyone, regardless of income level, race, and location.
 To address this, we distribute food to the Loyola Farmers Market, accept LINK benefits, and donate produce weekly to local food pantries serving those in need.
 The Loyola Farmers Market is located at the Loyola El stop and is open from June to October.

-- Constructed in 2013, housed in the IES facility.
+- Constructed in 2013, housed in the SES facility.

 - Contained in a large glass structure, the Greenhouse Lab contains 3,100 square feet of growing space, features rain-water harvesting, geothermal heating, aquaponics, plant production, and various class and student projects.